feltus/BDSS/metadata_repository/docs/DataModel.md

 validation of the data source's URL matcher configuration, as each test file URL is checked against the data source's matchers when it is added.

-## Timing Report
+## Transfer Report

-Each time the [BDSS client](/client/docs) is used to transfer a file, it sends a timing report back to the metadata repository.
+Each time the [BDSS client](/client/docs) is used to transfer a file, it sends a report back to the metadata repository.
 This report contains:
 * the file's URL
 * the size of the file